-This decreases with θ_t , i.e., increases with the confidence in the innovation, simply because, as confidence grows, more projects are operated in the innovative sector.
-When $\theta_t < \hat{\theta}$ the mass of failures in case of negative shock becomes
+This decreases with θ_t , that is, it increases with the confidence in the innovation, simply because, as confidence grows, more projects are operated in the innovative sector.
+When $\theta_t < \hat{\theta}$, the mass of failures in case of negative shock becomes which is also decreasing in θ_t .
+This reflects two evolutions: First, as above, as confidence increases, the number of projects operated in the innovative sector increases.
+Second, as confidence increases, an increasing fraction of the projects is operated with low risk prevention effort.
+Thus, we can state the next implication.